aalsiuser/pet_tracking_app/README.md

 ## Code Organization

 ### Controllers
-It has only one controller called `PetsController`.
-Which is responsible for receiving the requests from different trackers to store the date, query for data and also to provide information about the number of pets currently outside the power saving zone grouped by pet type and tracker type.
+The application uses a single controller, PetsController, which handles incoming requests from different trackers to store data, query data, and provide information on the number of pets currently outside the power-saving zone, grouped by pet_type and tracker_type.

 - `index` action --> Responsible for retrieving data from redis.
 It supports filtering too, You can filter it based on `pet_type` and `tracker_type` params.
 - `create` acton --> Responsible for creating data in redis.
 It supports different params i.e `owner_id`, `pet_type`, `tacker_type`, `in_zone` and `lost_tracker`.